Cybersecurity Trends and Insights

 Troubleshoot Common Issues During the Assessment

 In today's digital landscape, cybersecurity is not just a technical concern; it's a critical priority for healthcare organizations.
 With the increasing frequency of cyber threats, CFOs face unique challenges that demand immediate attention and strategic action.
-Here’s how to troubleshoot common issues encountered during a cybersecurity evaluation:
+Here’s how to troubleshoot common issues encountered during a cybersecurity assessment:

-• Lack of Stakeholder Engagement: When key stakeholders are not involved, assessments can become incomplete.
+• Lack of stakeholder engagement: When key stakeholders are not involved, assessments can become incomplete.

 • Solution: Schedule regular meetings and updates to keep stakeholders informed and engaged throughout the process.